justinsane/justinsane.github.io/_posts/2020-03-07-a-running-renaissance.md

 ---
 ## Run It

-I've been running since college in Pittsburgh.
+I've been running since college.

-I remember logging miles in Schenley Park before school and the paved pedestrian-only lanes in Southside after work once I graduated.
+I remember logging miles in Schenley Park Pittsburgh before school and the paved pedestrian-only lanes in Southside after work once I graduated.
 I ran for fun, to reduce stress, to get fit, to visualize goals, and to think.

 ![Schenley Park Pittsburgh]({{site.baseurl}}/img/Schenley.jpg)